The Bedfordshire Regiment in the Great War

 Died of wounds 30th October 1914, aged 22

-CWGC records he was in the 3rd battalion, attached to the 2nd battalion but was in fact attached to the 1st battalion.
+The Commonwealth War Graves Commission records he was in the 3rd battalion, attached to the 2nd battalion; efforts are under way to correct this.

 Killed in action 7th November 1914